Prof. Patricia Mawuli Porter OBE DL

 Patricia, as founding director, is the driving force for developments at Fafali.
 With a foot in two continents.
 Patricia has an understanding of aviation as an engineer and pilot which goes beyond exceptional.
 Patricia has built and maintained aircraft in West Africa and the UK and leads the production team for Fafali Aircraft.

 Patricia completed her apprenticeship in Aviation and Technology in Ghana, West Africa, and is both an LAA and BMAA aircraft inspector (and the first black female inspector for either organisation).
 Patricia has broken many barriers in aviation, and has received many awards and recognitions for her achievements.
 She is the first woman to be factory trained by ULPower Aero Engines(2017), the first woman factory trained by Rotax Aircraft Engines (2008), and the first civilian woman to obtain a pilots licence in Ghana (2009).
 She has been recognised for her contributions to the industry by the President of Ghana (2012), and more recently, Patricia was awarded an OBE by Her Majesty the Queen, for her services to Aviation in the UK (2022).
+More recently Patricia's contributions to engineering have been recognised with a Professor of Practice being awarded by the University of Wales Trinity Saint David, and she was also appointed as a Deputy Lieutenant of Dyfed in 2024.
 Patricia has flown many humanitarian and surveillance missions, worked on aircraft customisation/ modification/ delivery programmes for air-drops and photo-video missions, and was instrumental in the UK approval of wing structure modifications for the CH750 CRUZER.
 Patricia ensures that the team stay on track to make Fafali Aircraft DGI (Diverse Geometry Inclusivity) compliant and ensures that the design stays true to its ambitions for ease of production and maintenance.

-Patricia works closely with the teams at the University of Wales Trinity Saint David and Pembrokeshire College as an inspirational role model for students.
+Patricia works closely with the teams at the University of Wales Trinity Saint David, Pembrokeshire and other Colleges as an inspirational role model for students.
 She works with apprentices and interns as part of her commitment to training the next generation of engineers and innovators.

 Simon Allotey BSc.(Hons), MBA